ofwonogodwin/learning-java/README.md

 Feel free to fork out this project and suggest improvements!

 You can adjust the repo-name and your-username when setting up your GitHub repository.
-Let me know if you want to include anything specific!